Use Case · AI Design

 Built on a browser-rendered DOM — exactly what the import approach reads.

-The replit agent to figma workflow
+The Replit Agent to Figma workflow

 Step 01

-Open the Replit project preview
+Open the Replit Agent to Figma result

 Step 02